poly000/sort-nums-bench/README.md

 let s = iter.collect::<BTreeSet<_>>();
 ```

-The later is significantly faster (unless input are mostly `Eq`), because:
+The former is significantly faster (unless input are mostly `Eq`), because:

 1. Rust's `sort_unstable` sorts items in-place, avoids bunch of heap allocations, at the cost of stablity.
 2. Constructing a BTreeSet however invokes lots of heap allocations